 Opportunities to join ERC-funded teams

-New initiatives have been launched in the form of "Implementing arrangement" to boost opportunities for scientists supported by foreign agencies to come to Europe to join the research teams of European Research Council (ERC) grantees.
-Read more in 'ERC teams open to the world’.
+Initiatives have been launched in the form of "Implementing arrangement" to boost opportunities for scientists supported by foreign agencies to come to Europe to join the research teams of European Research Council (ERC) grantees.